Info icon

 01 Sign in to the Google Cloud Management Console.

-05 For Configure policy, provide a name and a description for your new security policy, select Edge security policy for the Policy type, and choose the default rule action.
+1. For Configure policy, provide a name and a description for your new security policy, select Edge security policy for the Policy type, set Scope to Global, and select a default rule action.
+Choose Next step to continue the setup.

-06 For Add more rules (optional), choose ADD A RULE, and define one or more security policy rules based on your application requirements.
+2. (Optional) For Add more rules (optional), choose Add a rule, and define one or more security policy rules based on your application requirements.
+Choose Next step to continue.

-07 For Apply policy to targets (optional), choose ADD TARGET, select Load balancer backend service from the Type dropdown list, and choose the name of your Google Cloud load balancer.
+3. For Apply policy to targets (optional), choose Add target, select Backend service (external application load balancer) from the Type 1 dropdown list, and choose the name of your associated backend service from the Backend service 1 dropdown list.
+Select Done.

-08 Choose CREATE POLICY to create your new edge security policy and apply it to the backend service associated with your load balancer.
+4. Choose Create policy to create your new Cloud Armor edge security policy and apply it to the backend service associated with your load balancer.

-09 Repeat steps no. 4 – 8 to create and configure more edge security policies for your Google Cloud load balancers.
+05 Repeat step no. 4 to create and configure more edge security policies for your Google Cloud load balancers.

 Using GCP CLI